 You should not start an engagement project only because you hope it will generate a REF case study; nor should you avoid engagement just because you think it’s unlikely to lead to ‘REF-able’ impact.
 However, if your project does generate tangible changes, effects or benefits for any non-academic constituency, anywhere in the world – whether these were planned from the outset or arose more serendipitously – do let us know.
 We can help you figure out whether you have a potential REF case study and, if so, provide support with writing that up and collecting the evidence you need.

 Find out more about the REF at LSE and browse these examples of Impact Case Studies.

 What about the KEF?

 The UK Government has been moving toward a greater emphasis on knowledge exchange and impact for at least a decade.
-Against this backdrop, the Knowledge Exchange Framework (KEF) was first mentioned in a speech given in October 2017 by the Minister for Universities, Science, Research and Innovation, Jo Johnson.
-Extensive consultation, including a KEF Pilot, has since been conducted and a first iteration of the assessment is expected in 2020.
+Against this backdrop, the Knowledge Exchange Framework (KEF) was first mentioned in a speech given in October 2017 by the then Minister for Universities, Science, Research and Innovation, Jo Johnson.
+Extensive consultation, including a KEF Pilot, has since been conducted and a first iteration of the assessment is running in autumn 2020.